iPad information for Parents

 Students will be provided with a 32GB Education iPad, a case, a stylus, various apps and we will create a managed Apple ID with 200GB of free iCloud storage.
 All internet access is filtered in and out of the academy.
 Students that have good behaviour and committent will be provided with access to additional apps in the self-service apps store.

 Students do find the iPad incredibly useful and we are continuing to develop our digital resources for them to access and use.
 You can find out more in the movie clip below:

-The Academy will allow student to use the device for their time at The Academy and provides a case and covers accidental damage and theft (however, if a student repeatedly breaks the glass or damages it through deliberate neglect, then they make be asked to pay for the cost of repairs).
+The Academy will allow student to use the device for their time at The Academy and provides a case and covers accidental damage / theft (however, if a student repeatedly breaks the glass or damages it through deliberate neglect, then they make be asked to pay for the cost of repairs).

 Students may be able to obtain a replacement lead if it stops working within the first 12 months - see Mr Hughes.
-However, we will not keep provide replacement leads for students that do not look after them adequately.
+However, we will not provide replacement leads for students that do not look after them adequately.

-Both within the Academy and at home, student are expected to follow the Acceptable Use Policy that forms part of the agreement.
+Both within the Academy and at home, student are expected to follow the Acceptable Use Policy (AUP) that forms part of the agreement.

 Within the Academy and offsite, web access is monitored and filtered.
 However, we do expect students to also develop responsible online habits outside of school.